 - Applicants whose first language is not English must also satisfy the UPEI English Language Proficiency requirements.

-- Applicants must have completed academic courses in subjects taught in the school system which satisfy the requirements for the program level (Primary/Elementary or Intermediate/Senior) into which they seek admission, as follows:
+- Applicants must have completed academic courses in subjects taught in the school system which satisfy the requirements for the program level into which they seek admission.

 - 6 credit hours in Social Studies (as listed below);